 Salazar, a filmmaker and musician we have previously featured on The Local, adds:

 “Dungen used to rehearse just below our studio and I started listening to their music because my colleague told me they were really good.
 I think the concert in which they played a projection of a classic movie and played on top of it, explained all the content of the record Häxan very well…I think that’s in my top-ten best concerts ever.”

 A long time ago, before Roxette

-Sanya Lily, who lives in New York, remembers how her then Swedish boyfriend moved to be with her in the US before they made the trip the other way.
-"I used to know Swedish well (hah!)
-But struggled with pronunciation."
+Sanya Lily, living in New York, remembers how her then Swedish boyfriend moved to be with her in the US before they made the trip the other way.
+“I used to know Swedish well (hah!)
+But struggled with pronunciation.”

 Her boyfriend encouraged her to listen to Gyllene Tider and Eva Dahlgren.

 “I used to listen (to tapes!) as I jogged – especially Flickorna På TV2 and Ängeln i rummet.”

 Per Gessle would doubtless be delighted to hear that his 40-plus-year-old song still gets a regular airing in New York.

 “Flickorna på TV2 has a great beat for running, which I now do along the East River,” says Lily.